 "Why did you do it"

-Like many, my life has not been without spot or blemish and even today I remain far from perfection.
-However as a Christian since 1976, saved me from probably premature death and altered my thinking, actions and life styles.
+My life has not been without spot or blemish and today I remain far from perfection.
+However as a committed Christian since 1976, which certainly saved me from probable premature death, much has altered.
+Including thinking, actions and life styles.

 Providing the backbone of CfC, in tandem with the continued support of Individuals and Companies through the provision of equipment, financial support and sponsorship make all you see happen.

 It is thanks to readers like you that major inroads have been achieved during our history.
 The frustration remains of viewing global need on a daily occurrence compounded by limited resources and so much to do.
-If you have made it to the end, Well done and thank you.
+If you have made it to the end, well done and thank you.

-Chairman - Trustee
+Founder / Chairman - Trustee

-For more information or how to help; please call T: 01323 848588 or drop me an email: Simon
+For more information or needing help; please call T: 01323 848588 or drop me an email: Simon